psychopy/workshops/source/translators/makePullRequest.rst

   - Another translator has worked on the same files on the same translations, and then submitted a pull request before you did

     - In this case, you could have a merge conflict
+    - Contact one of the maintainers

+      - They can fix it
-..
-PB - add a strategy to deal with this
+      - It's not a big deal

-4f1: Adding a description
+4g1: Adding a description
 -------------------------------

 - *description*